Mile Championship

 The Mile Championship is an International Grade I flat horse race in Japan for thoroughbreds three-year-old and above, run over a distance of 1,600 metres (approximately 1 mile) on the turf at Kyoto Racecourse in November.
 It was first run in 1984.

 It is traditionally considered as a step race of Hong Kong Mile in Japan Racing.
 Particularly before the introduction of Hanshin Cup (Grade 2, 1400m) in 2006, as being the last graded event in mile distance in the Japan racing season and most of the winners or runners-up will travel to Hong Kong pursuing extra prize money.
 Including the only Japanese winner by then Hat Trick.

+Trial races

+Trial races provide automatic berths to the winning horses.